kai-niemi/roach-bank/roach-bank-client/README.md

 # Roach Bank Client

-Main bank Hypermedia client implemented with Spring Shell and packaged as a self-contained, executable jar.
-Can be used for generating import files and workloads, including:
+Main bank client used for generating import files and workloads, including:

- - Generate custom account plan import CSVs and DMLs
+ - Account import CSVs and DMLs
- - Retrieve a report of accounts and transactions
+ - Report of accounts and transactions
- - Generate workloads:
  - Query account balances
  - Transfer funds between accounts
-   - Batch account creation
+ - Create accounts

+It's an interactive REST client implemented using Spring Shell and Spring Hateoas, packaged as a self-contained, executable jar.

 ## Usage

-Start the shell with:
+Start the client with:

     chmod +x roach-bank-client.jar
     ./roach-bank-client.jar